Together We Can

 Change Climate Change

-The Climate Collaborative for Educators is a jointly created program designed by Sue Roppel (Kimberley Foundation), Tom Harding (West Point Grey Academy), and Dr. Travis Fuchs (Crofton House & Honorary Norham Fellow at the University of Oxford Faculty of Education).
+The Climate Collaborative for Educators is a jointly created program designed by Sue Roppel (Kimberley Foundation), Tom Harding (West Point Grey Academy), and Dr. Travis Fuchs (Brock University).

 Since 2023, The Collaborative has been made possible due to the generous support of the Independent Schools Association of British Columbia (ISABC).

-Returning in 2024 for its 4th year, our unique immersive climate change professional development program – The Climate Collaborative for Educators – for 2024 is open to all BC teachers (Grades 7-12), staff, counsellors and administrators.
-Structured as 3 in-person sessions, The Collaboratives combines multidisciplinary climate change learning with hope-focused, eco-anxiety reducing strategies for classrooms and schools.
-Participants will work together to create enhanced climate change products (curricular modules and units, resource and toolkits) for the classroom and new approaches and strategies for the school.
+Returning in 2025 for its 5th year, our unique immersive climate change professional development program – The Climate Collaborative for Educators – for 2025 is open to all BC teachers (Grades K-12), staff, counsellors and administrators.
+Structured as 2 in-person sessions, The Collaborative combines multidisciplinary climate change learning with hope-focused, eco-anxiety reducing strategies for classrooms and schools.
+Participants will take a deep dive into climate change topics (science, policy, economics, environmental justice, inequality, Indigenous knowledge, and more), work together to create enhanced climate change products (curricular modules or units, resources and toolkits, school-wide initiatives or action plans) and develop a new network of like-minded, inspired, and amazing educational changemakers.

 COOL INNOVATIONS